rali-udem/jsRealB/README.md

     1. `npm version {major|minor|patch}`  ideally the resulting version number should the same as `jsRealB_version` in `jsRealB.js`
     2.  `npm publish`  Because of the `.npmignore` hidden file in this directory, only `jsRealB.js` is published.

+    NB: in December 2025, we created a new type of "access token" to update to 5.4.
+It is not yet clear to me what that means for the future...

 * [`documentation`](documentation/): in both English and French.
 The examples are generated on the fly by embedding `jsRealB` in the page. [*Consult the documentation*](http://rali.iro.umontreal.ca/JSrealB/current/documentation/user.html)
     * `Flexion-Tables.numbers` Spreadsheet of the French and English declension and conjugation tables (in *Numbers* format)
     * `jsRealB-jsonInput.hmtl` use of the JSON format for *jsRealB*: